redsanket/spark/external/hue/guide/ui/index.rst

 counters
 ^^^^^^^^

-The **counters** tab shown below displays statistics about the number of times an event has occured.
+The **counters** tab shown below displays statistics about the number of times an event has occurred.

 .. image:: images/hue_oozie_dashboard_instrumentation_counters.jpg
    :height: 914px